 Garage Conversion

-1. Transforming a garage into livable space
+1. Transforming a garage into a livable space

 2. Benefits and potential challenges